YisehakE/bloomberg_accelerator/elevator_pitch/pitch.md

 - HopHustle is a web application that a team of 4 and I developed in a course called Object Oriented Software Engineering, and that I continued working on as a personal coding and venture project.

-- I utilized a PERN stack to develop an app that helps studens on campus
+- I utilized a Postgres - Express - React - Node JS (PERN) stack to develop an app that helps students servicers and clients on campus.

-- I was very excited and motivated by the support our professor exclaimed that I took it upon myself to continue working the app during this past summer, working both on implementation and now the venture side of HopHustle.
+- I was very excited and motivated by the support our professor expressed that I took it upon myself to continue working the app during this past summer, working both on implementation and now the venture side of HopHustle.
 I have implemented new features such as a trending discovery page, live feed for client requests, and a landing page that stands out along with just maintaining what we've already built.

+- We had to map out the project ideation, requirement specifications, and system design before starting the work to develop it from scratch.

+- We used a dockerized container to support the application both in local and live development,

+-

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------